If you’re a parent in America, odds are you’re frequently reminding your children to “drink their milk.”

 - Lactose intolerance.
 Diarrhea, cramping, bloating or gas after eating dairy can all be signs of lactose intolerance.
 More on that here.

 What about milk alternatives?

 There aren’t any milk alternatives that offer the same naturally-occurring nutritional value as milk.
-But if your child is allergic to dairy or lactose intolerant, I suggest offering soy milk (which also offers protein, unlike any other milk alternative).
+So I don’t recommend any milk alternative over cow’s milk.
+However, if your child is allergic to dairy or lactose intolerant, soy milk is probably the best replacement (because it offers protein, unlike any other milk alternative).
 Just make sure you still limit the amount you serve to two cups or less per day (and also monitor timing & quality/organic like listed above).